rajdip20/80-Day-With-Python/README.md

 By the end of today, I make a <a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2057/Blog%20Templating">Blog Template</a> and also do a
 <a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2057/Exercise">Exercise</a> using Flask and request module.<br>

+<a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2058">Day 58</a>: Today I learned about Bootstrap.
+By the end of today, I make a <a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2058/TinDog%20Completed%20Website">TinDog Website</a> using Bootstrap.<br>